kedro-org/kedro-viz/docs/preview_task_nodes.md

 When creating preview functions for TaskNodes:

-- **Keep them lightweight**: Preview functions should return quickly
+- **Keep them lightweight**: Preview functions should return quick responses
 - **Make them informative**: Use previews to explain what a node does or its configuration
 - **Use appropriate types**: Choose the preview type that best communicates your information
 - **Don't duplicate information**: If information is already in parameters or metadata, you don't need it in the preview
-- **Consider maintenance**: Preview functions should be easy to update when node logic changes
+- **Consider maintenance**: Preview functions should not be complex to update when node logic changes

 ## Differences from dataset previews